deketver/deketver.github.io/README.md

 ## C++ projects
 ### Parallel A\* algorithm
-Parralel A\* algorithm via MPI -- University of Trento HPC final project.
+Parallel A\* algorithm via MPI -- University of Trento HPC final project.
 PNBA\* and HDA\*, 2024 [GitHub repository](https://github.com/deketver/HPC_A_star_parallel).

-Implementation of PNBA\* algorithm as a one of the possible approaches of parallelization of A\* algorithm.
+Implementation of PNBA\* algorithm as one of the possible approaches to parallelization of A\* algorithm.

 ### Qt Pexeso game
-University final project -- desktop app for playing paxeso game, 2021 [GitHub repository](https://github.com/deketver/PexesoGame).
+University final project -- desktop app for playing Pexeso game, 2021 [GitHub repository](https://github.com/deketver/PexesoGame).

 ## Rust project
 ### Collection tool & Distribution robot
-Team Rust project for Advance Programming class -- University of Trento, 2024 [GitHub repository](https://github.com/deketver/robotic_world_distribution_robot).
+Team Rust project for Advanced Programming class -- University of Trento, 2024 [GitHub repository](https://github.com/deketver/robotic_world_distribution_robot).

-The whole topic of the course was robotic world.
+The whole topic of the course was the robotic world.
 Specifications defining how the robot's world should work and what it consists of were defined and unified across all teams.
 My part in the project consisted of the Collection tool, which was made available for other teams to 'purchase'.
 This tool aimed to collect the desired Content in the world if it met the user's specified criteria.
 The search was done via A\* algorithm and was therefore navigating the robot in the most energy-saving way.

 Another part was an implementation of the Distribution robot (AI defining what the robot does in the world), which aimed to collect all Trees, Fish, and Rocks and distribute them equally into all available Markets in the world.
-The distribution and which item belongs to which Market was done via Evolutionary algorithm with the goal to minimaze differences in the worth of different Markets.
+The distribution and which item belongs to which Market was done via an Evolutionary algorithm with the goal to minimize differences in the worth of different Markets.
 Each of the Contents has its own value (similar to mass), which was defined in the world definition and also in the definition of the robot's score.
 This robot's behavior in the world maximizes the score.
 Robot continues in the distribution of the Content until there is still any content to distribute in the world.

-Class is still ongoing, so the repository cannot be made public (before the end of February 2024).

 ## Python projects